rochaporto/collectd-ceph/README.md

 A set of collectd plugins monitoring and publishing metrics for Ceph components.

-One common setup is to push the metrics into graphite, and display using dashboards based on graphite or grafana

 ## Screenshots

-Grafana dashboard display.
+Sample Grafana dashboard displaying common metrics from the plugins:

 ![image](https://raw.github.com/rochaporto/collectd-ceph/master/public/ceph-overview.png)

 ## Requirements

-It assumes an existing installation of [collectd](http://collectd.org/documentation.shtml).
+It assumes an existing installation of [collectd](http://collectd.org/documentation.shtml) - check docs for details.

-Check its documentation for details.
+## Plugins and Metrics

+There are several plugins, usually mapping to the ceph command line tools.

+Find below a list of the available plugins and the metrics they publish.

+* ceph_monitor_plugin
+  * ceph-<cluster>.mon.gauge.number (total number of monitors)
+  * ceph-<cluster>.mon.gauge.quorum (number of monitors in quorum)

 ## Setup and Configuration